basedrhys/I2K-Tutorial/3-feature_extraction.md

 ### GUI

-- Open the MNIST meta ARFF file in the Weka Explorer `Preprocess` tab via `Open File`.
+- Open the `mnist.meta.minimal.arff` in the Weka Explorer `Preprocess` tab via `Open File`.
 - Select the the `Dl4jMlpFilter` in the filter panel (within `filters/unsupervised/attribute`).
 Click in the properties box to open the filter settings.

   ![Classifier](./images/3-feature_extraction/featurize-std-filter.png)

-- Set up the `ImageInstanceIterator` as we did in the [previous tutorial](2-training.md), setting the `directory of images` as the `mnist-minimal` directory containing the actual image files.
+- Set up the `ImageInstanceIterator` as we did in the [previous tutorial](2-training.md), setting the `directory of images` as the `mnist-minimal/images` directory containing the actual image files.
 The `width`, `height`, and `channels` are automatically set based on the zoo model's input shape
 ([further explanation](../user-guide/model-zoo.md#image-instance-iterator)).

 - (Optional) Set the batch size according to your machine's capability; this won't change the end result but will make processing faster.
 If you run into memory issues then use a smaller mini-batch size.